joelparkerhenderson/maker-taker-solver-as-aws-lambda-java/README.md

   * The solver is a work in progress, and currently is trivial.

-  * Currently the solver pairs the first maker with the first taker.
+  * Currently the solver pairs each maker each taker.

   * Currently each pair has a neutral score, which is a hard contraint score of 0, and a soft contraint score of 0.

-  * The solver runs on the next maker and taker, and so on, while there are remaining makers and remaining takers.

   * TODO: implement constraint scores.